Does Automatic Translation Reshape Political Attitudes? X’s Global Rollout as a Natural Experiment in Incidental Cross-Lingual Exposure

 Motivation

-This matters for political communication research because the existing literature on foreign media exposure rests on a largely unexamined selection assumption.
-Studies linking exposure to foreign political content with shifts in attitudes toward foreign governments have almost exclusively studied populations that sought out foreign-language media — cosmopolitan, educated users who already possessed both the linguistic capacity and the motivational disposition to engage with non-native content (Song 2025; Kim 2005).
-Automatic translation breaks this selection mechanism.
-A Korean user who would never click on a Japanese-language tweet now encounters a translated version of that tweet in their ordinary feed, with no volitional act required.
+This matters for political communication research because the existing literature on foreign media exposure often rests on a selection assumption.
+Studies linking exposure to foreign media or foreign cultural content with attitudes toward foreign countries have typically examined users who already consumed foreign-language or foreign-origin media, and therefore possessed some combination of access, motivation, cultural interest, or linguistic capacity (Chen 2025; Park 2005).
+Automatic translation weakens this selection mechanism.
+A Korean user who would never actively click on an English-language or Japanese-language political post may encounter a translated version of that post inside an ordinary feed, without a deliberate search act.

 The research question this project addresses is: Does X’s automatic translation feature increase non-English-speaking users’ incidental exposure to U.S. conservative political content, and does this exposure shift attitudes toward Donald Trump and the Republican Party’s America First agenda?